Talegen/Talegen.MK.InTouch.Models/README.md

 # Talegen.MK.InTouch.Models
-A set of client models gleaned from, and used for interaction with, the Mary Kay&amp;reg; InTouch Web Application.
+A set of client models gleaned from, and used for interaction with, the Mary Kay® InTouch Web Application.